Bantu expansion: Eastern Stream

 The Eastern Stream, thought to have started later than the Western Stream, dispersed east, possibly along the northern edge of the rainforest, or along the Ubangi River.
-Urewe pottery indicates they reached west of Lake Victoria by 500 BCE.
+Urewe pottery indicates they reached west of Lake Victoria by 500 BC.
 It was one of Africa's oldest iron-smelting centres.
-By the first century BCE, Bantu speaking communities in the Great Lakes region developed iron forging techniques that enabled them to produce carbon steel.
+By the first century BC, Bantu speaking communities in the Great Lakes region developed iron forging techniques that enabled them to produce carbon steel.

 Dispersal from the Great Lakes region occurred in two more streams.
 One went west to meet the Western Stream in the DR Congo and Angola, while the other went south and spread across Eastern and Southern Africa.
-Archaeological findings have shown that by 100 BCE to 300 CE, Bantu speaking communities were present at the coastal areas of Misasa in Tanzania and Kwale in Kenya.
+Archaeological findings have shown that by 100 BC to 300 AD, Bantu speaking communities were present at the coastal areas of Misasa in Tanzania and Kwale in Kenya.
 These communities also integrated and intermarried with the communities already present at the coast.
-From 300 CE, through participation in the long-existing Indian Ocean trade route, these communities established links with Arabian and Indian traders, leading to the development of the Swahili culture.
-Other pioneering groups had reached modern KwaZulu-Natal in South Africa by 300 CE along the coast, and the modern Limpopo Province by 500 CE.
+Other pioneering groups had reached modern KwaZulu-Natal in South Africa by 300 AD along the coast, and the modern Limpopo Province by 500 AD.

 Interactions between Bantu speakers and hunter-gatherers

 San rock art depicting a shield-carrying warrior.
+Previously interpreted as depicting historical events, recent studies of San art indicate that those termed as "contact paintings" are religious in nature and express abstract conflict of varying nature.

 Throughout the expansion, Bantu speakers interacted with various Pygmy groups and Khoisan speakers (hunter-gatherer groups), and Nilo-Saharan, Afro-Asiatic, and other Niger-Congo speakers (agricultural groups).
 Research indicates there was copious cultural and physical contact between Bantu speakers and hunter-gatherers, with intermarriages common.
 Relations were complex as languages, technologies, rituals, and genes were shared.
 The larger Bantu-speaking populations, aided by animal herding, would have often absorbed the smaller hunter-gatherer populations, with hunter-gatherer women migrating to Bantu-speaking groups, and Bantu-speaking men migrating to hunter-gatherer groups (this is supported by contemporary cultural customs that women from agricultural groups shouldn't marry men from foraging groups, while the reverse is more accepted (Note: One reason for this could be that the bride price for a hunter-gatherer woman is lower than for a Bantu-speaking woman.)).
 The use of click sounds (usually associated with Khoisan languages) in southern Bantu languages can be viewed as evidence of this.
 Oral traditions suggest displacement was sometimes the result of conflict.
 There is a lack of evidence for admixture in Angola, causing speculation of population replacement, however not enough to make a conclusion.